 Accommodation: As specified

-General: Still mineral water on bus, tourism levy and government taxes where applicable, 24hrs medical evacuation insurance
+General: Tourism levy and government taxes where applicable, 24hrs medical evacuation insurance

 Due to safety reasons, STRICTLY 10kg per person in soft styled luggage are allowed.
 (Safe storage for the leftover luggage is provided for in Windhoek on request)